 “Enough, Alkarin!” she reproached him, making no effort now to hide the disdain in her voice, her hand curling into a fist for want of a weapon.
 “Return whence you came and leave me be.
 I have no part with you, and had you not been so blind you might have spared yourself my rejection.”

 She turned to leave him, but again he straddled her path, his smile becoming brittle.
-She could see he found it intolerable that he should be so spurned by a petty sharp-tongued Umanyarin maiden if once he had determined to have her, and she knew she could not rival him for brute strength.
+She could see he found it intolerable that he should be so spurned by a sharp-tongued Umanyarin maiden if he was determined to have her, and she knew she could not rival him for brute strength.
 “Perhaps you have no part with me yet,” he said, advancing as she drew back.
 “But perhaps soon, Lindórië, you shall not find me so repulsive!”
 Looming over her, he moved to claim her virgin lips in an unchaste kiss.

 Incensed, the warrior fostered within her of late won over and she struck him a blow across the face worthy of Beleg Cúthalion’s niece.

-With a vicious curl of a bloodied lip, Alkarinwë twisted her wrist in a vice-like grip, swinging her around by the arm.
+With a vicious curl of a bloodied lip, Alkarinwë twisted her wrist in a crushing grip, swinging her around by the arm.
 “Lá!” he snarled in his own tongue.
 “Be still!”
 But with her hands forcibly restrained, Lindóriel spat in his eyes, for which she earned ungentle retaliation.

 “Elbereth Gilthoniel Fanuilos!” seethed a furious and blessedly familiar voice, accompanied by the rapid pounding of many hooves and the crashing of horses through the wooded glade nearby.
 “Unhand her!”